mspnp/cloud-design-patterns/choreography/README.md

-# Choregraphy Pattern - Code sample
+# Choregraphy pattern example

 This code sample contains a set of services designed to show how to implement the [choreography pattern](https://learn.microsoft.com/azure/architecture/patterns/choreography) using a [Drone Delivery app](https://github.com/mspnp/microservices-reference-implementation).
 These services run as a microservices in an [Azure Kubernetes Service](https://learn.microsoft.com/azure/aks/) cluster.

 ## Projects and folder structure
 > Technologies used: .NET 5, java, Azure Event Grid, Azure Cosmos DB, Azure Key Vault

 - Ingestion service.
 This business service Receives delivery requests made by a client through an HTTP endpoint and buffers them by sending them to a message bus (./src/ingestion).
 - Package service.
 This business service creates and update packages (./src/package).